Cherish13/alx-low_level_programming/0x0C-more_malloc_free/README.md

-Write a function that creates an array of integers.
+Write a function that reallocates a memory block using malloc and free